Judith Tizard: Member of Parliament

 She became a Minister outside of Cabinet, serving as Minister of Consumer Affairs, Associate Minister for Arts, Culture and Heritage, Associate Minister of Transport, Associate Minister of Commerce, and Minister responsible for Archives New Zealand and the National Library.

-Before the 2008 general election Tizard was given the list placing of 38, a relatively low one for a minister.
+Before the 2008 general election Tizard was placed 38th on Labour's list, down from 18th in 2005.
+This was a relatively low placing for a minister.
 She was then defeated in her electorate by National's Nikki Kaye by a margin of 1,497 votes.
-Her list placing meant she would not return to parliament unless Labour list MPs quit.
+Due to the scale of Labour's defeat that year, her list placing was too low to allow her to remain in Parliament as a list MP; her only chance of returning would be if Labour list MPs quit.

 On 25 March 2011, Labour list MP Darren Hughes resigned from Parliament.
-Whilst Tizard was next in line, Labour Party president Andrew Little expressed preference for Louisa Wall to replace Hughes as she intended to contest the upcoming 2011 general election, unlike Tizard and the four other list candidates preceding Wall (Mark Burton, Mahara Okeroa, Martin Gallagher and Dave Hereora).
+Whilst Tizard was next in line, Labour Party president Andrew Little expressed preference for Louisa Wall to replace Hughes as she intended to contest the 2011 general election, unlike Tizard and the four other list candidates preceding Wall (Mark Burton, Mahara Okeroa, Martin Gallagher and Dave Hereora).
 Tizard, like her lower-ranked colleagues, decided not to take the seat.

 Tizard now works in the constituency office of Phil Twyford, incumbent Member for Te Atatū.